c0dejohn/c0dejohn/README.md

 ### Hi there 👋

 - 👯 I’m looking to collaborate on ...projects like backend developer
 - 🔭 I’m currently working on ...
-REST API's desing with better practices, on node and python
+REST API's desing with better practices, in node and python, I'm using GCP with cloud functions to help me with handlers to respond to GraphQL API requests.
 <!--
 **c0dejohn/c0dejohn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.